jhudsl/Documentation_and_Usability/09-user_feedback.Rmd

 <img src=https://docs.google.com/presentation/d/1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg/export/png?id=1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg&pageid=gcdcbd8d802_0_173 width = 400 height = 400 />

-## Characteristics of informative user feedback
+## How to collect informative user feedback

 ## Methods of user feedback

 At the most basic level, you need to provide your users a way to alert you if something with your tool is not working appropriately.

 It may sound disappointing that a user has found a problem but this is something to be happy about!

 1) This means someone is interested and invested in using your tool!
 2) They've identified a way to improve your tool to make it even better!